moka-rs/moka/README.md

 ### A note on expiration policies

-The cache builders will panic if configured with either time to live/ time to idle higher than 1000 years.
+The cache builders will panic if configured with either `time_to_live` or `time to idle` longer than 1000 years.
 This is done to protect against overflow when computing key expiration.